azdavis/c0ls/docs/architecture.md

 The lexer also handles parsing `#use` pragmas, since the syntax of library literals would be tricky to handle elsewhere.

-### `crates/event-parse`

-A generic framework for writing event-based parsers.
-Such parsers are ones that take as input a flat list of tokens, and produce as output a flat list of events.
-Events describe how to build a structured syntax tree from the flat list of tokens:

-- Start a tree node
-- Consume some tokens
-- Finish the node

-This also lets us handle trivia (whitespace, comments) in one place rather than all over the parser.

 ### `crates/parse`